padlefot/padles-motioneye-stuff/README.md

 # padles-motioneye-stuff
-# Some little lines I use to trigger lights and notifications in Slack when motionEye detects motion
+# Some little lines I use to trigger Hue lights and notifications in Slack when motionEye detects motion